TuhameSec/Subdo/README.md

 Feel free to fork the repository and submit pull requests to improve the tool.
 Contributions are always welcome!

 ## Author
-This tool was created by [Your Name/Organization].
+This tool was created by [Shad0Sec].